SvenPfiffner/StudyBuddy/README.md

 ### 🚀 Backend Setup

 The backend runs locally using PyTorch and Hugging Face models.
-You'll need a GPU with at least 8GB VRAM for optimal performance.
+The application was developed and tested with an RTX 4090 with 24GB VRAM.
+Choose AI models based on your VRAM availability (see section: ⚙️ Configuration Options)

 **Installation:**